Sunset Acres, Texas

 Sunset Acres is a census-designated place (CDP) in Webb County, Texas, United States.
-This was a new CDP formed from parts of the Botines CDP prior to the 2010 census, with a population of 23.
+This was a new CDP formed from parts of the Botines CDP prior to the 2010 census.
+As of the 2020 census, Sunset Acres had a population of 4.

 It is one of several colonias in the county.

 Geography

 Sunset Acres is located at (27.794165, -99.456603).

 Demographics

 Sunset Acres first appeared as a census designated place prior to the 2010 U.S. census, one of four CDPs (Bonanza Hills, Four Points, Los Veteranos II, and Sunset Acres) formed in full or in part from the Botines CDP.